-1. The use of this product is strictly prohibited on single and multifamily residential properties and nursing homes, schools (except athletic fields), daycare facilities and hospitals.
-For a list of approved sites, see "USE RESTRICTIONS" under the "BURROWING PEST CONTROL" section of this manual.

-- 2. Inspect the structure and/or area to determine its suitability for fumigation. - 3.
+- 1. The use of this product is strictly prohibited within 100 feet of any building where humans and/ or domestic animals do or may reside on single and multifamily residential properties and nursing homes, schools (except athletic fields), daycare facilities and hospitals.
+For a list of approved sites, see "USE RESTRICTIONS" under the "BURROWING PEST CONTROL" section of this manual. - 2.
+Inspect the structure and/or area to determine its suitability for fumigation. - 3.
 When sealing is required, consult previous records for any changes to the structure, seal leaks, and monitor any occupied adjacent buildings. - 4.
 Prior to each fumigation, review any existing FMP, MSDS, Applicator's Manual and other relevant safety procedures with company officials and appropriate employees. - 5.
 Consult company officials in the development of procedures and appropriate safety measures for nearby workers that will be in and around the area during application and aeration. - 6.
 Consult with company officials to develop an appropriate monitoring plan that will confirm that nearby workers and bystanders are not exposed to levels above the allowed limits during application, fumigation and aeration.
-This plan must also demonstrate that nearby residents will not be exposed to concentrations above the allowable limits. - Consult with company officials to develop procedures for local authorities to notify nearby residents in the event of an emergency. - 3.
+This plan must also demonstrate that nearby residents will not be exposed to concentrations above the allowable limits. - 7.
+Consult with company officials to develop procedures for local authorities to notify nearby residents in the event of an emergency. - 8.
 Confirm the placement of placards to secure entrance into any area under fumigation. - 9.
 Confirm the required safety equipment is in place and the necessary manpower is available to complete a safe and effective fumigation. - 10.
 Written notification must be provided to the receiver of a vehicle that is fumigated in-transit.